 DIY Barn Door Under $10 in 30 Minutes – easy weekend project for the beginner!
 This barn door is simple to build and affordable to make!
 Get that farmhouse look you love!

 Snag my printable FREE DIY Barn Door Building Plans Here!

 DIY Barn Doors are all the craze these days and boy do I LOVE them!!
 I have ideas for barn doors all over my house!!!
 I started by making a 4′ x 1.5′ barn door for my family room wall with super high ceilings!
-The entire cost for the wood was only $6.40 and only took 30 minutes to make!
+The entire cost of the wood was only $6.40 and only took 30 minutes to make!
 Use the leftover scrap wood from this barn door and build my next favorite project = DIY Wooden blanket Ladder!

 I absolutely love the way my DIY Barn Door turned out and I love even more that it was so so so simple to make!
-Literally anyone can make this barn door as it requires very few supplies and tools!
+Literally, anyone can make this barn door as it requires very few supplies and tools!